 I am Ms. Dezaree (or Ms. Dez), Nea's School Counselor.
 My office is located near the Nest and the Tree.
-2019-2020 is my fifth school year at Nea, and I believe it will be my best yet.
+2019-2020 is my sixth school year at Nea, and I believe it will be my best yet.
 Here's a little information on me.

 Time at Nea:

 I joined the Nea Community Learning Center as the School Counselor in October 2014 after a series of transitions in the school.
 When Ms. Annalisa had initially hired me, she told me to be prepared to put on my construction boots and get ready to work because of the scope of work I would be doing.
 As the only K-12 School Counselor during my first two years, I worked my hardest to address all of the needs of a very diverse caseload.
 In my third year, I transitioned to work primarily as the Upper Village (grades 6-12) School Counselor.